Implementation of ERP systems in the Life Science industry

-ERP, Enterprise Resource Planning, are systems that allow companies to automate and manage business processes in a variety of areas.
-ERP systems help companies get away from storing data in different silos or Excel sheets and coordinate the information, making it easier for different departments to collaborate with each other.
+ERP, Enterprise Resource Planning, are systems that enable companies to automate and manage business processes in a variety of areas.
+ERP systems help companies move away from storing data in different silos or Excel sheets and coordinate the information, making it easier for different departments to collaborate with each other.
 ERP systems can enable optimized flows, streamlined processes and higher quality.

 How should you, as a company, think?